 If you have questions about your case or a settlement, contact Sumner & Associates.
 We will help you evaluate the insurance company’s settlement offer and assess your claim’s actual value.

 You should contact local personal injury attorneys as quickly as possible after an accident.
-Michigan has varying personal injury statutes of limitations that typically range between one to three years, so do not wait to get the ball rolling and the help you need.
+Michigan has varying personal injury statutes of limitations that typically range between one to three years.
+Do not wait to get the ball rolling and the help you need.
 If you do not properly file a claim or lawsuit within these deadlines, you will lose your right to compensation for your injury.

-Discuss Your Claim with a Local Personal Injury Attorney
+Discuss Your Claim with a Michigan Personal Injury Lawyer

 Speaking with personal injury attorneys is the first step towards a fair and reasonable settlement of your claim.
 Here at Sumner & Associates, our personal injury attorneys value our clients and will tirelessly fight for their rights.
 Contact us today for a free evaluation of your injury claim, and let us get you the help you need and compensation you deserve.